Luna-Hacks-2-0/Luna-Hacks-2-0/sample.chal.md

 Chat GPT has been all over our feeds lately, and we want to see what you can do with it!
 Build a hack with it.

+**Play and Learn with TwiloQuest (B)**
+To complete the weekly challenge, simply download TwilioQuest, join the leaderboard, and play at least one mission.

 **Analyze your own Netflix Data (I)**
 Did you know you can download your watch data from Netflix or even your twitter data?
 Download a data set of your own an analyze it any way you'd like - create a graphic, predictions, or anything else you'd like.
 Share your data project on Devpost.